shrh18/Big-Data-News-Recommender/README.md

 - Interactions Topic

-This topic captures user interactions with the news articles, such as clicks, likes, dislikes.
+This topic captures user interactions with the news articles, such as clicks, likes, and dislikes.

 <!-- ![alt text](resources/interactions-topic-message-fields.png) -->

-The following image shows the different topics with their configuarations.
+The following image shows the different topics with their configurations.
 ![alt text](resources/kafka-topics-configurations.png)